BEVOLINK/Barcode-Scanner/README.md

 <img src="https://raw.githubusercontent.com/BEVOLINK/Barcode-Scanner/master/Android/AndroidSPP_SampleApp.png"/>

-Some SAMSUNG Android Phone's driver has bugs, the app can not work.
+The app can not work in some SAMSUNG Android device since the driver has some bugs.

 ## iOS
 <p>Only Bluetooth Wireless Scanner supports iOS via HID interface. </p>